Shreyaskrishnareddy/parserdemo/GITHUB_SETUP.md

 2. **Create New Repository**:
    - Click the "+" icon → "New repository"
    - Repository name: `parserdemo`
-   - Description: `Resume Parser Demo with Apple-like UI and 97.7% accuracy.
-Production-ready Flask server with TextKernel compatibility.`
+   - Description: `Resume Parser Demo with clean UI and 97.7% accuracy.
+Production-ready Flask server with standard JSON output.`
    - Make it **Public** ✅
    - **DO NOT** initialize with README, .gitignore, or license (we already have these)